Abjiri/uminho-miei/2/Program Calculation/README.md

 This project consists of several isolated complex problems to be solved through meticulous programming based on the calculation of programs.
 The solution was written in **Haskell**, in combination with **lhs2tex**, making it a literate program where the code and documentation blend together in a natural way.

-It was developed in **Program Calculation**, in the second semester of the 2nd year of the Bachelor's degree.
+It was developed in **Program Calculation**, in the second semester of the 2nd year of the Bachelor's degree (2018/19).

 ### Content